HELP!

 Inside or out - Our fiber reinforced FC 2100, or the fiberless NSP 120 epoxy is the choice for both an exterior barrier coat and bilge coating.
 Both use cycloaliphatic curing agents and are non-hazmat to ship.
 Second choice would be our Hi Flex 3 epoxy.

-For the finest above the waterline hull coating (white only) I would recommend our LPU 100 - a two-part linear polyester urethane (compare to Awlgrip) over a primed surface (we also have a less expensive white 2-part acrylic urethane now).
+For the finest above the waterline hull coating (white only) I would recommend our LPU MARINE - a two-part linear polyester urethane (compare to Awlgrip) over a primed surface (we also have a less expensive white 2-part acrylic urethane now).
 For more information about epoxies and urethanes see our Chemistry of Epoxies/Urethanes page.
-For more info about LPU 100 - CLICK HERE.
-We now also sell LPU 100 in clear.
-One idea is to paint the hull in whatever color enamel or latex and then topcoat with the clear and durable LPU 100 clear.
-The LPU 100 will go on fine, but I have no data or feedback as to how long such a system would last.
+For more info about LPU MARINE (WHITE ONLY) - CLICK HERE.

 Steel Hulls